-Spray-Lock Concrete Protection (SCP) frequently gets asked about performing moisture testing of treated concrete.
-SCP technology is different than many moisture mitigation treatments because it penetrates into the concrete matrix, blocking the concrete capillaries and pores instead of sealing the surface.
+This letter is provided to address common questions of moisture testing Spray-Lock Concrete Protection (SCP) treated concrete.
+SCP technology is different than many moisture mitigation treatments because it penetrates the concrete matrix, blocking the concrete capillaries and pores instead of forming a coating/membrane on the surface.
 Some flooring and coating companies have had questions about testing SCP-treated substrates.
-SCP products should be regarded like all other moisture mitigation solutions.
-Other systems for vapor control that are applied after concrete placement do not require testing because there are not relevant or there are not applicable tests available.
+Other systems for vapor control that are applied after concrete placement do not require testing because there are not relevant or applicable tests available.
 All treatments of coatings, reactive penetrants or patching and leveling systems preclude all standard tests for moisture vapor emissions.
-Flooring and coating companies, owners and contractors alike rely on the warranties of the manufacturers to proceed with application and look to them for solutions if problems arise.

-Moisture Vapor Emission Rate (MVER) testing is one of the most commonly requested tests.
-The following is statements of why the MVER Test (ASTM F1869-16a Standard Test Method for Measuring Moisture Vapor Emission Rate of Concrete Subfloor Using Anhydrous Calcium Chloride) should not be used for evaluating moisture evaporation rate of treated concrete subfloors.
+Moisture Vapor Emission Rate (MVER) testing is one of the most requested tests.
+The following are reasons of why the MVER Test (ASTM F1869-16a Standard Test Method for Measuring Moisture Vapor Emission Rate of Concrete Subfloor Using Anhydrous Calcium Chloride) should not be used for evaluating moisture evaporation rate of SCP-treated concrete subfloors.

 ASTM F1869-16a states the following in the scope for the test standard: